kamranahmedse/developer-roadmap/src/data/projects/blogging-platform-api.md

   - 'backend'
 ---

 You are required to create a simple RESTful API with basic CRUD operations for a personal blogging platform.
 CRUD stands for Create, Read, Update, and Delete.

+## Goals

 The goals of this project are to help you:

 - Understand what the RESTful APIs are including best practices and conventions
 - Learn how to create a RESTful API